-Granola and energy bars are great snacks to keep lying around the house-car-office-purse-everywhere.
+Granola and energy bars are great snacks to keep lying around the house-car-backpack-purse-everywhere.
 Feeling hangry, hungry, or low on energy?
 Reach for a bar filled with goodness and nutrition to power through the rest of the day.

 Not so fast.

 Not all granola, snack, and energy bars are created equally.
 In fact, most store-bought bars provide little nutrition and lots of sugar, artificial ingredients, refined oils, and other ingredients that do not promote health and wellbeing.

 Enter these simple, homemade vegan date and super seed energy bars.
 Not only do they contain simple pantry staples (dates, cacao powder, nuts, and seeds) they are made with whole foods and can be modified depending on a variety of diets – or what you have on hand.

 Throw all the ingredients into a food processor, pulse, press mixture into a baking tray, freeze, and cut.
 Instant energy bars and homemade goodness.

 The base of these energy bars is medjool dates, sunflower seeds, and cashews.
 If nut allergies are a problem, simply use all sunflower seeds and omit cashews.
 Using tahini as a binder, as opposed to peanut butter or almond butter, keeps these bars nut-free as well.
 Of course, swap with a different nut butter (told you these bars were super customizable!) if you’d like.

 Other ingredients of these bars include (all of the) seeds.
 Hemp seeds and chia seeds provide essential fatty acids, protein, and nutrients along with crunch and a unique texture to the bars.
 Feel free to add or swap these seeds with sesame seeds or pumpkin seeds if desired.